victoriacheng15/articles-extractor/README.md

 # Article Extractor

-A Python application that automatically scrapes articles from freeCodeCamp, Substack, and other sources, then organizes them in Google Sheets.
+Article Extractor is a Python application that automatically scrapes blog articles—such as titles, URLs, and published dates—from platforms like freeCodeCamp, Substack, GitHub Engineering, and Shopify Engineering.
+The collected data is then organized and stored in a Google Sheet, making it easy to browse, filter, or reference later.
+This project helps streamline content gathering without needing to visit each site manually.

 ## Getting Started